tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_1.md

 I felt nothing special.
 I looked down at my arm and found a small needle mark.
 Someone had injected me with something, probably that’s how I was knocked out.
 The wound pulsed, but it was the sort of dull ache I’d learned to ignore.

 The door opened and a middle-aged woman in MMA gear stepped in, hands on her hips.
-“Hey, Carol.
+“Hey, Creepy.
 Your son awake yet?”

 “He’s up,” Mom said.